Leather Graves

 CAST BIOS

-Killah Croc (they/them) is a Boston based drag artist who has made a name for themself in the Boston drag scene since February 2023.
+Killah Croc (they/them) is a Boston-based drag artist who has made a name for themself in the Boston drag scene since February 2023.
 Recently, Killah won the historic All-Star Mondays competition and Boston Drag Gauntlet Cycle 11.
 Killah also made history as one of the first drag artists to perform at The Isabella Stewart Gardner Museum with their drag family The House of Calypso.
 Don't let Killah’s simplistic approach to drag fool you; their command of the song and stage will leave you full but also wanting more.
 Killah uses their platform to uplift their fellow Black & Brown Trans Artists of Color.

 Math-you Land-Vote (they/he/she) is a multimedia artist and musician based in Chicago.